 Swing Type Plays a Huge Role in Club Fitting

 Next time you head to the driving range when most of the hitting stations are in use, stop and look at the differences in how all the different golfers swing at the ball.
-Inside-out/square/outside-in swing path – fast/medium/slow swing speed – hitting down/swinging level/hitting up on the ball – forceful, aggressive to average to smooth, slower swing tempo – slice/straight/hook the ball – push/straight/pull the ball – early/midway and late release . . .
+Inside-out/square/outside-in swing path – fast/medium/slow swing speed – hitting down/swinging level/hitting up on the ball – forceful, aggressive to average to smooth, slower swing tempo – slice/straight/hook – push/straight/pull – early/midway and late release . . .
 And on and on.

 The vast differences in how golfers swing at the ball all translate into a requirement for different Clubfitting specifications for the golfers.
 This is precisely why the golf industry’s typical business model to build their golf clubs to one series of standard specifications for most of the fitting specifications is so utterly flawed.
-It is why so many golfers buy golf clubs off the rack and never achieve all they can be as a golfer.
+It is why so many golfers who buy golf clubs off the rack never achieve all they can be as a golfer

 Now don’t get me wrong.
 Proper fitting is not likely to put you or me on the first tee of nest year’s US Open.
-But it darn well can make the difference in whether a golfer plays to the best of his/her ability as well as how quickly a golfer can adapt to swing changes when they take lessons.
+But it darn well can make the difference in whether a golfer plays to the best of his/her ability as well as how quickly a golfer can adapt to swing changes when taking lessons.
 Improperly fit clubs do get in the way of golfers being able to play their best.
 And not just a little.

 Downswing Transition Force and Downswing Tempo

 Golfers differ in how aggressively they start the downswing from very sudden/abrupt/forceful to very smooth/passive/gradual and all places in between.
 They also vary in their swing tempo from smooth/rhythmic to aggressive and in between.
-Downswing Transition force and the Tempo are major factors in choosing the right length, shaft weight, total weight, swingweight, shaft flex, shaft torque.
+Downswing Transition force and the Tempo are major factors in choosing the right driver and wood length, shaft weight, total weight, swingweight, shaft flex, shaft torque.

 Point of Wrist-Cock Release